kittenbothk/kittenbothk-Eng/Kits/inventory_system/inventory.md

-# Inventory Management System
+# Industry 4.0 Conveyor Belt

 ![](./images/belt.png)

-Inventory Management System simulates a factory conveyor belt transporting goods, the rfid sensor detects the rfid chip on the product.
+Industry 4.0 Conveyor Belt simulates a factory conveyor belt transporting goods, the rfid sensor detects the rfid chip on the product and updates the information on the IoT platform.

 ## Special Features

 - Based on block programming for Micro:bit, suitable for beginners
 - High expandability due to use of plastic building bricks
 - Supports both MakeCode and KittenBlock programming
+- Applies Industry 4.0 concepts such as IoT, automation

 ## Kit Contents